oldjun/yazi-web/README.md

     resp.html(html);
 }
 ```
+As you can see, users can use the TestController to map paths and parameters at the same time.
+This is a very convenient way to create a RESTful API application.
+After compiling all of the above source files, we get a very simple web application.
+This is a good start.
+Type http://localhost/test in browser will run test controller's index method, type http://localhost/test/detail in browser will run test controller's detail method.

 ## Compile & Run the project
 download the source code, cd into the yazi-server project working directory, run command make && ./main